2026 College Football Playoff semifinal odds, lines: Picks, predictions from proven model

 Top college football predictions for the CFP semifinals

 These teams met in Eugene on Oct.
 11 and combined for 50 points.
-Both squads have elite defenses, but they can both score at a high rate as well as they're led by the possible top-two picks in the 2026 NFL Draft -- Indiana quarterback and Heisman winner Fernando Mendoza and Oregon quarterback Dante Moore.
+Both squads, however, have elite defenses that have been on display in the CFP.
+Oregon shut Texas Tech out in a 23-0 final in the quarterfinals, while Indiana held Alabama to just three points in its quarterfinal matchup.

-Indiana just put 38 points on Alabama, while Oregon is averaging 37 points per game through two playoff matchups.
-SportsLine's model is projecting 49 points this time around as the Over hits in 54% of simulations.
-See the rest of the model's picks here, and bet the Over right here:
+SportsLine's model is projecting 46 points this time around as the Under hits in 54% of simulations.
+See the rest of the model's picks here, and bet the Under right here:

 How to make College Football Playoff picks

-The model has also made the call on who wins and covers in both CFP games, including backing one of the underdogs to win outright.
+The model has also made the call on who wins and covers in both CFP games, including a spread pick in both games that hits well over 50% of the time.
 You can only get every pick for every game at SportsLine, and for a limited time you can use promo code CHAMPIONSHIP to get your first month at SportsLine for $1.

 So what college football picks can you make with confidence, and which underdog is projected to win outright?
 Check out the latest college football odds below, then visit SportsLine to see which teams win and cover the spread, all from a proven computer model that has simulated every game 10,000 times, and find out.